 Tracking devices are often small and can inconspicuously be placed without a person’s knowledge.
-Oftentimes, they can be found in wheel wells of cars, under the dashboard, or under the front or rear bumpers.
-Unfortunately, without ever seeing the device, there’s no way to suspect if your vehicle is being tracked.
-However, if you do suspect you’re being tracked, immediately search your vehicle for the GPS tracking device.
-Oftentimes, it is small – about the size of a matchbox – and black or grey in color.
-Most commonly, it is placed in one of the aforementioned places.
+They are in wheel wells of cars, under the dashboard, or the front or rear bumpers.
+Unfortunately, there’s no way to suspect if your vehicle is being tracked without ever seeing the device.
+However, if you suspect you’re being tracked, immediately search your vehicle for the GPS tracking device.
+Oftentimes, it is small – about the size of a matchbox – and black or grey.
+Most commonly placed in one of the mentioned places.

-Unlike with cars, a small handful of signs might present themselves if your cell phone is being tracked.
-First, the battery might drain more quickly than usual, even when all of your applications have been closed out.
-Secondly, your device might become hot even when it has not been in use.
+Unlike cars, a small handful of signs might present themselves if your cell phone is being tracked.
+First, the battery drains more quickly than usual, even when all of your applications have been closed out.
+Secondly, your device becomes hot even when it has not been in use.
 Additionally, if your phone has a bug, you might hear extra noise while on phone calls, or your phone may light up when not in use.

 Luckily, with the GPS detectors on the market today, if you suspect you’re being tracked,one of these many devices can help to confirm.

 How do I disable a GPS tracker being used against me?

 Once a GPS tracking device is located, it can be disabled.
 Beyond simply removing the battery, it is possible to stop the GPS signal.
 It’s important to remove the device completely and dispose of it so it does not continue transmitting your location.